Auburn University: Campus

+Organization and administration

+The university is led by President Christopher Roberts and the Board of Trustees, including Governor Kay Ivey who is the president of board.

+Under the president, there are Senior Vice Presidents for Student Affairs, Academic Affairs, Advancement, Business and Administration & Chief Financial Officer, Research & Economic Development, and Legal Affairs & General Counsel.
+There are also various other directors, vice presidents, and the Chancellor of Auburn University at Montgomery.
+Vini Nathan, the Provost and Senior Vice President for Academic Affairs, is over the academics at the university which are organized into 13 colleges and a graduate school:

 Academics

-The 2020 edition of U.S. News & World Report ranks Auburn as tied for the 97th best national university overall in the U.S., tied for 40th among public universities, and 164th in "Best Value Schools".
+The 2025 edition of U.S. News & World Report ranks Auburn as tied for the 105th best national university overall in the U.S., 51st among public universities, and 171st in "Best Value Schools".

-Auburn is a charter member of the Southeastern Conference (SEC), currently composed of 13 of the largest Southern public universities in the U.S. and one private university, Vanderbilt.
-Among the other 12 peer public universities, Auburn was ranked fourth in the 2011 edition of U.S. News & World Report.
+Auburn is a charter member of the Southeastern Conference (SEC), currently composed of 15 of the largest Southern universities in the U.S. Among the other 12 pre-2024 merger peer public universities, Auburn was ranked fourth in the 2011 edition of U.S. News & World Report.
 By 2018 this had risen to $778.2 million, thanks to a $500 million "It Begins at Auburn" growth campaign began in 2005, the most successful in school history.
 By 2017, the university raised over $1.2 billion in the "Because This is Auburn" campaign, being the first university in Alabama to raise over $1 billion as well as the most successful fundraising campaign in school history.

 Auburn University is ranked 6th most LGBTQ-unfriendly campus by The Princeton Review in its 2020 rankings of the 386 American campuses that it surveys.

 Auburn's College of Architecture pioneered the nation's first interior architecture degree program; its dual degree Architecture & Interior Architecture degree was the first in the nation.
-Its College of Architecture, Design, and Construction pioneered the nation's first Design Build master's degree program, capitalizing on the college's Building Science program with Auburn's "Rural Studio" program where Architectural students build highly creative and ingenious homes for some of the poorest regions of Alabama.
-These homes and efforts have been publicized by People Magazine, Time, featured on The Oprah Winfrey Show, numerous Architectural and Construction periodicals as well.
 Of special mention is the School's Rural Studio program, founded by the late Samuel Mockbee.